docsteveharris/paper-spotepi/readme.md

 - I have not actually re-created all the data via SQL and Python code in /ccode
 - source table in SQL is spot_early.working_early - connecting and downloading this table creates `working_raw.dta`
 - STROBE diagram data checked and all working up to cr_working.do

+These are notes on the analysis to be performed for the spot-epi paper.
+The code here will largely come from the code used for spot_ward.
+In fact, it the directory is a branch published from the spot_ward repo.
+For now, I have moved _all_ files into a subfolder called spot_ward so that I have a fresh start.
+I will then move the relevant files out one-by-one.